iinasofia/transcriptomics-R/R.md

 library(Homo.sapiens)
 library(limma)

-# edgeR used to read in count data
+# edgeR used to read in count data (DGEList -- Creates a DGEList object from a table of counts (rows=features, columns=samples), group indicator for each column, library size (optional) and a table of feature annotation (optional); dim -- Retrieve or set the dimension of an object.)
 y <- DGEList(txi$counts)
 dim(y)